ckbauman/Pewlett-Hackard-Analysis/README.md

 ![retiring_titles](https://github.com/ckbauman/Pewlett-Hackard-Analysis/blob/main/retiring_titles.png)

-- The primary fields where retirements wil occur are for Senior Engineers and Senior Staff
+- The primary fields where retirements will occur are for Senior Engineers and Senior Staff
 - There are very few managers in the retirement range

 ### Employees in Mentorship Program

 Results show a list of employees that are eligible for the mentorship program.
 These employees are determined based on their birth_date for the year 1965.
+The following is a sample of the dataset.

 ![mentorship](https://github.com/ckbauman/Pewlett-Hackard-Analysis/blob/main/mentorship.png)